retrac18/react-grid-visualizer/README.md

 1. Enter a position string in the input field: `"x,y DIRECTION"`.
 2. Click the **Place** button.
 3. See the object appear on the grid with the correct orientation.
-4. Invalid input shows a professional error alert.
+4. Invalid input shows an error alert.

 ---